sslover/designing-for-data-personalization/syllabus.md

         * [Examples of JSON files](http://www.sitepoint.com/10-example-json-files/)
     * Using the above examples as a starting place, create a simple JSON file on anything.
 Don't overthink it, something simple is fine.
     * Use [JSON Lint](http://jsonlint.com) to validate it
-    * If needed, do the above Javascript tutorial videos
+    * If needed, do the above Javascript/HTML/CSS tutorial videos

 Week 2 -- Going deeper into Web - design, JS strategies, JSON 101
 ------------------------------------------------------------------